 Bonds for uncompleted works

-Council may consider accepting bonds to cover works that are uncompleted at the time of application for the 224(c) certificateand also work completed but potentially damaged.This is not intended as a mechanism to allow early issue of a 224c certificate, rather to allow for assets which are effectively able to meet the intended levels of public use standard, but for minor issues beyond the control of a developer or unwarranted expense for temporary works related to staging or similar.
+Council may consider accepting bonds to cover works that are uncompleted at the time of application for the 224(c) certificate.

+Bonds may be required for works that are damaged or maybe damaged by ongoing works, for example where staged developments utilise part of a road for construction traffic where 224c has been previously issued.

 The value of the bond will be set at one and a quarter (1¼) time the estimated cost of the works for developments involving 10 or more lots/dwellings and twice (2) the estimated cost of the works for smaller projects.
 In some circumstances however, such as planted stormwater devices that may have a long construction phase or a higher risk of failure, the bond may be increased to twice (2) the estimated cost of the works.
 The estimated cost of the works must be as agreed between the parties or, in the absence of agreement, as estimated by Council.
 All costs associated with the provision of a bond will be the responsibility of the developer.